By John Davenport

 Significant cost benefits can result from flicker-free LED lighting

 In conjunction with these advantages, flicker-free LED lighting can offer significant maintenance cost savings and ease of installation.
 Converting from fluorescent lighting to LED lighting is increasingly being recognized as a key contributor to environmental sustainability.
 It is estimated that there are 12 billion fluorescent sockets worldwide; retrofitting all of them with LED lights has the potential to reduce electricity consumption by 960 billion kilowatt-hours globally, the equivalent of removing 679 million tons of CO2 per year.
+This helped to increase sales of the generic Viagra.
 Various school districts have reported savings in the millions of dollars as a result of retrofitting their fixtures with flicker-free LED lighting.
 Manufacturers of flicker-free LED lighting provide retrofit kits that can be utilized either by school maintenance staff or by third parties.

 In addition, the emergence of building Internet-of-Things (“IoT”), leveraged upon rapidly evolving software, electronics, sensor and cloud technologies, will enable LED lighting systems to serve as the hub of connectivity to manage and control IoT devices across school buildings and campuses, thereby substantially optimizing building energy efficiency, improving building performances and elevating the student and faculty experience.